Violence against people with disability - Fact sheets

 It is known from previous analyses in Australia that adults with disability are two to three times as likely to experience all forms of violence (eg. physical and sexual violence, emotional abuse, intimate partner violence), compared to the general population.

 Using data from the Australian Bureau of Statistics’ Personal Safety Survey, the only Australian population-based survey of violence and abuse which includes information on disability, we release our new analyses on the prevalence of violence and abuse among people with disability.
 These analyses are available in a series of fact sheets that detail experiences of violence against all Australians with disability, as well as young people’s experiences of violence, and differences in how men and women (18 to 64 years) experience violence, based on recent experiences and throughout their lives.

 We analyse different types of violence and abuse and where violence happens.
 The results demonstrate that certain types of violence are particularly pronounced among women and among young Australians.
 For example, women with disability experience high levels of intimate partner violence, sexual assault and stalking.
 They are twice as likely than women without disability to experience sexual violence in their lifetime.
 Women with disability are more likely to experience intimate partner violence (36%), compared to 21% of women without disability, 15% of men with disability and 7% of men without disability.

 We also examine how violence can vary by different types of impairments showing that people with cognitive and psychological disability have the highest levels of all types of violence.

-Dr Georgina Sutherland, Disability and Health Unit, Centre for Health Equity
+Dr Georgina Sutherland, Disability and Health Unit, University of Melbourne

 School Research Themes